 The city of Cologne was only opened to Jews for settlement in 1798 under French occupation.
 A new community started growing immediately.
 The first leader of the Cologne congregation was Salomon Oppenheimer, a financier who moved from Bonn.
 In 1885 Cologne counted 5,300 Jewish inhabitants (3.3% of the population).
 While at the beginning of the century mostly poor families had flooded into the city, now the social mixture improved since Jews were able to rise into the bourgeoisie.
 By 1861 the new congregation had the means to build their first synagogue in a street called Glockengasse.
 In 1899 another large synagogue was dedicated by a liberal (reformed) congregation on Roonstreet; the orthodox congregation on St. Apern Street was very popular amongst Jewish emigrants from the East.
 As in Frankfurt, Jewish citizens were an important part of the economic and cultural boom at the turn of the twentieth century, not only as bankers and entrepreneurs, but also as owners of small shops, tradesmen, doctors, lawyers, scientists and artists.

 This flourishing progress was accompanied by inner Jewish controversies about the development of a suitable, modern and emancipated Judaism; at the same time new anti-semitic theories began to spread in some circles.
-These were not taken seriously until a weird agitator from Austria and his megalomaniac party managed to make them state policy in Germany and destroyed a future full of expectations and fruitful togetherness that was about to blossom after centuries of insecurity.
+These were not taken seriously until Hitler and his fanatic followers managed to make anti-Semitism state policy in Germany and destroyed a future full of expectations and fruitful togetherness that was about to blossom after centuries of insecurity.

 Country Jews from Puderbach, Westerwald